appventuremoment/ctf_tools/Past CTF Challenges/Hack@AC 2024/Pelletized XOR/Solution/writeup.md

 # [65, 67, 83, 73, 123, 99, 48, 78, 103, 114, 65, 116, 53, 95, 117, 95, 77, 97, 53, 84, 51, 82, 101, 68, 95, 84, 72, 101, 95, 112, 51, 108, 49, 95, 101, 113, 85, 97, 116, 49, 48, 78, 33, 95, 102, 106, 50, 51, 100, 125]
 ```
 which we then convert from integer to char using ord() to get the flag ACSI{c0NgrAt5_u_Ma5T3ReD_THe_p3l1_eqUat10N!_fj23d}
-Looking at thge flag, it the intended solve was to use Pell's equation to find the corresponding numbers, but due to the several issues of the math library, we were able to come up with our own solution.
+Looking at the flag, the intended solution was to use Pell's equation to find the corresponding numbers, but due to the several issues of the math library, we were able to come up with our own solution.

 All files, both challenges and solutions are in their respective folders.